 - The housing authority has little or no obligation or responsibility beyond their portion of the rent.
 If the tenant damages your property or stops paying their portion it is your responsibility to deal with it on your own for the most part.
 The housing authority could terminate the housing voucher support for the tenant.
 But they wouldn’t reimburse you for damages and you would have to evict if the tenant is unwilling or unable to pay or break the lease in some other way.

 - The housing authority has to approve your property – your property has to meet Housing Quality Standards.
 Screens on all windows, bedrooms have to qualify as bedrooms etc.

-- The housing authority will do regular inspections and may require timely repairs to things like chipping paint, broken window screens, inoperable smoke detectors etc.
+- The housing authority will do regular inspections and may require timely repairs from the onsite appliance repair houston for things like chipping paint, broken window screens, inoperable smoke detectors etc.